 But the good news for beginners is that (a) there are some free tools available, and (b) most tools give you a free trial period so you can test the automation features.

-Here are seven popular email marketing automation tools for you to consider:
+Here are five popular email marketing automation tools for you to consider: